wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 - If the function should be run with an authorization level other than the default of `DATA:WRITE`, implement an override of the `Function.getRequiredPermissions()` method.
 See [Authorization of Function Execution](https://geode.apache.org/docs/guide/17/managing/security/implementing_authorization.html#AuthorizeFcnExecution) for details on this method.
 - Code the `execute` method to perform the work of the function.
   1. Make `execute` thread safe to accommodate simultaneous invocations.
   2. For high availability, code `execute` to accommodate multiple identical calls to the function.
 Use the `RegionFunctionContext` `isPossibleDuplicate` to determine whether the call may be a high-availability re-execution.
-This boolean is set to true on execution failure and is false otherwise. **Note:** The `isPossibleDuplicate` boolean can be set following a failure from another member’s execution of the function, so it only indicates that the execution might be a repeat run in the current member.
+This boolean is set to true on execution failure and is false otherwise. **注意:** The `isPossibleDuplicate` boolean can be set following a failure from another member’s execution of the function, so it only indicates that the execution might be a repeat run in the current member.
   3. Use the function context to get information about the execution and the data:
      - The context holds the function ID, the `ResultSender` object for passing results back to the originator, and function arguments provided by the member where the function originated.
      - The context provided to the function is the `FunctionContext`, which is automatically extended to `RegionFunctionContext` if you get the `Execution` object through a `FunctionService` `onRegion` call.
      - For data dependent functions, the `RegionFunctionContext` holds the `Region` object, the `Set` of key filters, and a boolean indicating multiple identical calls to the function, for high availability implementations.
      - For partitioned regions, the `PartitionRegionHelper` provides access to additional information and data for the region.
 For single regions, use `getLocalDataForContext`.
-For colocated regions, use `getLocalColocatedRegions`. **Note:** When you use `PartitionRegionHelper.getLocalDataForContext`, `putIfAbsent` may not return expected results if you are working on local data set instead of the region.
+For colocated regions, use `getLocalColocatedRegions`. **注意:** When you use `PartitionRegionHelper.getLocalDataForContext`, `putIfAbsent` may not return expected results if you are working on local data set instead of the region.
   4. To propagate an error condition or exception back to the caller of the function, throw a FunctionException from the `execute` method.
 Geode transmits the exception back to the caller as if it had been thrown on the calling side.
 See the Java API documentation for [FunctionException](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/execute/FunctionException.html) for more information.

 Example function code: